 IS IT TIME TO REPLACE YOUR COMPRESSION STOCKINGS?

 Are your stockings hung by the chimney with care in hopes that St. Nicholas will soon be there?
 How are those stockings holding up?
-Do they still compress well and provide the containment you need, or is it time to replace your compression stockings?
+Do they still compress well and provide the necessary containment, or is it time to replace your compression stockings?
 If you wear your compression stockings daily, the compression will last four to six months.
-You should be able to tell when your socks need replacing as they will start to get easier and easier to don and doff.
-Time to replace those compression stockings, or are they still in good shape?
+You should be able to tell when your socks need replacing as they will get easier and easier to don and doff.
+Is it time to replace those compression stockings, or are they still in good shape?

 Good quality compression stockings are costly, yet they must be replaced regularly.
 Putting off purchasing new socks can be much more expensive in the long run and cause more complications with your lymphedema.
 Here are a few suggestions that might be helpful.

 IT’S THAT TIME OF YEAR AGAIN

 It’s that time of year again when everyone wants to know what you want for Christmas.
 Even if I insist that I do not need or want anything, my family still wants to give.
 Is your family the same way?
 Why not ask for new compression stockings instead of getting unnecessary or unwanted items?
 I’m sure your family would provide you with something you could genuinely use instead of guessing at something you might like.

 Does your company provide a spend-down account?
 Do you have to use it by the end of the year?
 Although The Compression Closet does not bill for any insurance, we are registered as medical health care, and your spend-down account will work on the website.
 So don’t let those dollars go to waste.
 Why not use them to replace your compression stockings?